BlankSlateCode/wp-insella/README.md

 **This setup relies on having FTP, Database and SSH access and running the PHP commands to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on your webserver.**

-If you don't have Git on your webserver, follow the 'No git and no composer setup' section below.
-There's a Media Temple guide at the bottom as that happens to be what I'm using.
+If you don't have Git on your webserver, follow the [No git and no composer setup](#no-git-and-no-composer-setup) section below.
+There's a [Media Temple installation guide](#media-temple-grid-service-installation) at the bottom as that happens to be what I'm using.

 ## Quick start
-Skip this section if you don't have git or composer installed.
+[Skip](#no-git-and-no-composer-setup) this section if you don't have git or composer installed.

 ```
 $ cd your/httpdocs/dir